AxelTAG/etacad/README.md

 # etacad

-A package aimed to simplfy drawing of structurals elements, based on ezdxf library.
+A package aimed to simpilfy drawings of structurals elements based on ezdxf library.

 ## Features